SUSE/SLES4SAP-sap-infra-monitoring-ansible-playbook/README.md

 The ansible playbook is tested with:

-* openSUSE Leap 15.6
+* SUSE Linux Enterprise Server 15 SP7 (see Known Issues)
+* SUSE Linux Enterprise Server for SAP Applications 15 SP7 (see Known Issues)

+* SUSE Linux Enterprise Server 15 SP6 (see Known Issues)
+* SUSE Linux Enterprise Server for SAP Applications 15 SP6 (see Known Issues)

+* SUSE Linux Enterprise Server 15 SP5
+* SUSE Linux Enterprise Server for SAP Applications 15 SP5

 * SUSE Linux Enterprise Server 15 SP4 (see Known Issues)
 * SUSE Linux Enterprise Server for SAP Applications 15 SP4 (see Known Issues)

-* SUSE Linux Enterprise Server 15 SP5
-* SUSE Linux Enterprise Server for SAP Applications 15 SP5

 It is recommended to add the **SUSE Package Hub Repository** to get all packages.